-Cartel enforcement by the JFTC has been affected by the covid-19 pandemic since April 2020, when the Japanese government declared a state of emergency in response to the rapid increase of covid-19 infections in Japan.
+Cartel enforcement by the JFTC has been apparently affected by the covid-19 pandemic since April 2020 when the Japanese government declared a state of emergency in response to the rapid increase of covid-19 infections in Japan.
 While the JFTC usually conducts a dawn raid every one to two months, it did not undertake any new investigations by dawn raids during the state of emergency.
 Other ongoing investigations also seem stagnant due to the difficulties of interviewing people involved in cartel activities.
-As at January 2022, no findings of cartel infringements were officially announced by the JFTC during fiscal year 2021, which is unprecedented in recent cartel enforcement by the JFTC.

-Shigeyoshi Ezaki

-shiqeyoshi.ezaki@amt-law.com

-Vassili Moussis

-vassili.moussis@amt-law.com

-Takeshi Ishida

-takeshi.ishida@amt-law.com

-Anderson Mōri & Tomotsune

-Tokyo

-www.amt-law.com

-The Inside Track

-What was the most interesting case you worked on recently?
+As at February 2023, it seems that the JFTC's enforcement has become relatively more active as compared to the past fiscal year, although such enforcement has not yet recovered to the pre-covid-19 pandemic levels.